cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ### Normative Peras specification in Agda

-The following formal, relational specification for Peras type checks using [Agda 2.6.4.1](https://github.com/agda/agda/tree/v2.6.4.1).
-The repository [github:input-output-hk/peras-design](https://github.com/input-output-hk/peras-design/tree/main) provides a Nix-based environment for compiling and executing Peras's specification.
+The following formal, relational specification for Peras type checks using [Agda 2.6.4.3](https://github.com/agda/agda/tree/v2.6.4.3).
+See [the Appendix](#typechecking-this-specification) for instruction on typechecking this specification with the Agda compiler.

 > [!TIP]
 > - This is based on [github:input-output-hk/peras-design/1afae5e35a6f6e484d87df7926f3cf8d02d10501](https://github.com/input-output-hk/peras-design/commit/1afae5e35a6f6e484d87df7926f3cf8d02d10501).